ZacBlanco/zacblanco.github.io/education/analytical-physics-227/notes.md

 A capacitor behaves as a "break" in the circuit when the potential difference between the two plates of the capacitor is equal to the potential difference of the emf.

-While the above is true, we can also say that we a capacitor is equilibrated (both plates of equal potential.
+While the above is true, we can also say that when a capacitor is equilibrated (both plates of equal potential.
 Potential difference = 0) then we can say that a capacitor behavaes as a short.

 As a capacitor charges with a resistor in the circuit, its plates gain a greater potential difference, thus a capacitor behaves as a type of "quasi-switch" where it actually acts like an open circuit at some points, and a closed circuit at other times (only if a resistor is present in the circuit).